Skip to navigation Skip to content

 YA being paid to parent + Read more ...

-Payments can be directed to a customer under 18, instead of their parents, if:
+Payments can be directed to a customer under 18 years, instead of their parents, if parents give permission or:

 • a social worker or Service Officer is satisfied that the payment is not being used for the customer's benefit

-• UTLAH has been claimed but not yet approved
+• UTLAH is being assessed but not yet determined

-• the social worker recommends that payment be directed to the customer, or
+• the social worker recommends that payment be directed to the customer

 If payments are now to go to the customer, update the Payment Destination Summary (PAS) screen with the customer's account details.